LasaleFamine/generator-polymeres6/README.md

 The `element` generator will produce an `element-name.html` file where you can place your imports and where the generator itself will put the source link to the `element-name.js`.
 This file will **needs to be transpiled** after the first edit of the `element-name.es6.js` file.
 You can use easly [Babel][https://babeljs.io/] and [Gulp][http://gulpjs.com/] to make this work done.

+### Folder Tree good practices

+I decided to divided my `app` folder in:

+- components
+- assets

+This means that the generator takes care of this and you will find that the imports within the files are referenced to this folders.
+My idea is to put the `bower_components` inside the `assets` folder.
+So for example, inside the `element-name.html` you create, the import of Polymer will be like:

+`<link rel="import" href="../../../../assets/bower_components/polymer/polymer.html">`

 ## Contribute